JS Chiao: Research career

-Dr. Chiao was the founder and editor of the journal "Microbiological Engineering News", and editor of "Micro Projects" at the Chinese Society of Microbiology.
+Chiao was the founder and editor of the journal "Microbiological Engineering News", and editor of "Micro Projects" at the Chinese Society of Microbiology.
 He successfully organized the Tenth International Symposium on the Biology of Actinomyces in 1997.
 This conference improved the standing of the Chinese Society of Microbiology in the International Union of Microbiological Societies and Chinese microbial academia.
 Because of his outstanding contributions to research in Microbiology, Chiao was elected by the American Society for Microbiology as an honorary member.
 He was also selected as a representative of the Shanghai Municipal People's Congress for two successive terms.

 Public notability

 Professor Chiao made significant contributions to (i) microbial physiology and biochemistry, (ii) bio-engineering and basic research in the development of microbiology, (iii) modern biotechnology, and (iv) personnel training in China.
 He paid attention to advances in microbiology and biotechnology, providing guidance to Chinese microbiological research in the use of microbial physiology to enhance the promotion of industrial technology.
 He also advocated work on the genomes of uncultured microorganisms.
 For decades, he targeted industrial applications of microbiology.
 Chiao also promoted further studies on the basic theory of microbiology.